Media Press Kit

 Possibilities for enterprises using a Knowledge Integration Platform like Onna include eDiscovery, information governance, enterprise search, archiving, compliance with data protection laws like GDPR and FINRA, monitoring for leaks of confidential data and building bespoke internal workflow apps using proprietary information.
 For small businesses, using Onna can drive individual and team productivity by reducing time wasted looking for information.

-With headquarters based in New York City & Barcelona and offices in Raleigh & Toulouse, Onna is working with some of the world’s most sophisticated companies, including Facebook, Electronic Arts, Fitbit, Slack, and Dropbox.
+With headquarters based in New York City & Barcelona and offices in Raleigh, Toulouse & London, Onna is working with some of the world’s most sophisticated companies including Facebook, Electronic Arts, Fitbit, Slack, and Dropbox.
 To date, Onna has also raised a total of $43M from investors including Atomico, Dawn Capital, Dropbox, and Slack Fund, and by 2025, Onna will be the core of any individual or company’s knowledge infrastructure.

 Knowledge Integration Platform (KIP) is a new category of company that helps enterprises make full use of their entire proprietary knowledge through integration of multiple workplace cloud or on-premise platforms while making sure that data is protected in the hands of the concerned person or organization.
 This enables multiple new applications and use cases, from insights and discovery to enhanced compliance and the ability to build entirely new applications on top of your existing information.